StilianSaka/holbertonschool-hbnb/README.md

 ## Context and Objective
 In this phase, we are focusing on documenting the technical architecture of the HBnB Evolution application.
 This documentation serves to provide a clear understanding of the system's structure, interactions, and design decisions.
 The HBnB Evolution application will enable users to manage places, reviews, and amenities.
 This document provides visual representations using UML diagrams to describe the overall architecture and interactions between the layers.
 ## Problem Description
-HBnB Evolution is a simplified AirBnB-like application with the following main operations:
+**HBnB Evolution is a simplified AirBnB-like application with the following main operations**:
 - **User Management**: Users can register, log in, and manage their profiles.
 - **Place Management**: Owners can create, update, and list their properties (places) with details like title, description, and amenities.
 - **Review Management**: Users can leave reviews and ratings for places they have visited.